spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 For each new playbook service that you enable, you'll need special handling.

-The [`examples/`](../examples/) directory contains examples for various servers: Caddy, Apache, HAproxy, etc.
+The [`examples/`](../examples/) directory contains examples for various servers: Caddy, Apache, HAproxy, Nginx, etc.